YerevaNN/SciERC/README.md

 * It does not use GPUs by default.
 Instead, it looks for the `GPU` environment variable, which the code treats as shorthand for `CUDA_VISIBLE_DEVICES`.
 * The evaluator should not be run on GPUs, since evaluating full documents does not fit within GPU memory constraints.
 * The training runs indefinitely and needs to be terminated manually.
-The model generally converges at about 300k steps and within 48 hours.

 ## Making Predictions with Pretrained Models
 * Define the output path in experiments.conf as output_path, the system will output the results of eval_path to output_path.
 The output file is also a json file, which has thesame format as eval_path.
 Then run